The Best Self-Tanners for Bronzing Your Body

 COOLA Organic Sunless Tan Dry Body Oil Mist

-Made with 70% certified organic-ingredients and transfer-resistant, this lightweight spray can be applied over another self-tanner or used alone to brighten up the skin.
+Made with 70 percent certified-organic ingredients and transfer-resistant, this lightweight spray can be applied over another self-tanner or used alone to brighten up the skin.

 Photo: